KatKopr/worms_in_pygame/README.md

 HOW TO START:
-(You need to have pygame installed on your computer)
+(You need to have pygame installed on your computer) You can choose number of players (2-4) and set their names in the file players.txt (just write names in seperate lines).

 1. Run 'python main.py' in your terminal or run the project in an interpreter, e.g. Spyder
 2. Choose option START and press SPACE